Overview of Our Collections

 The Museum has been collecting items relating to the history of skiing since 1977.
 In 2003 the Paumgarten Family Archival Center opened a short distance from the Museum in Franconia Notch State Park, providing the Museum with a much-improved situation for housing the collections.

-The interior of the Robert J.A.
+The Museum owns about 1,700 volumes, and 390 titles of periodicals.
+The collection of about 490 posters is also housed in the The Robert J.A.
 Irwin Library.
-The Museum owns about 1,700 volumes, and 390 titles of periodicals.
-The collection of about 490 posters is also housed in the library.

 The New England Ski Areas Council Board room is useful for researchers to spread their work out, and is used for quarterly meetings of the Board of Directors.